mbrashid62/Sail/README.md

 # Sail

-Sail is an online tool built for helping music-lovers browse different genres to explore sounds they like from SoundCloud.
+Sail is an online tool designed for helping music-lovers browse different genres and explore sounds from SoundCloud.
 This app follows an MVC pattern and stores data inside a NoSQL database.

 Sail is built with google products Angular and Firebase!